 While YouTube might not start paying you unless you have a thousand subscribers and four thousand public watch hours under your belt, there are still plenty of ways to start earning through your YouTube channel.

-For example, affiliate marketing is an excellent way of creating a stream of income through your YouTube channel.
-In fact, some say it’s one of the easiest methods of earning money through YouTube.
+For example, affiliate marketing is an excellent way of creating a stream of income through your YouTube channel, some say it’s one of the easiest methods of earning money through YouTube.
 Affiliate marketing, however, isn’t the only way to earn your way to a steady monthly income via the platform.

 Keep reading to find out all the different ways you can earn money without YouTube monetization through the Partner Program!